07846 989439

 • Feelings of worry and anxiety

-• Sense of helplessness and hoplessness
+• Sense of helplessness and hopelessness

 • Loss of interest and lack of pleasure in activities or hobbies you used to enjoy

-• Pessimistic thoughts and expecting the worst e.g suicidal thoughts such as “what’s the point of living?”or “everyone would be better off if I wasn’t here”
+• Pessimistic thoughts and expecting the worst e.g. suicidal thoughts such as “what’s the point of living?” or “everyone would be better off if I wasn’t here”

 • Difficulty concentrating and poor memory